Judechuks/infobase/README.md

 ## INFOBASE

-Infobase is a community dedicated to providing relevants insights, information, and updates on different facets of life that are helpful to individuals, businesses, firms or organizations in decision making.
+Infobase is a community dedicated to providing relevant insights, information, and updates on different facets of life that are helpful to individuals, businesses, firms or organizations in decision-making.

 ---